entando/entando-components/plugins/entando-plugin-jpversioning/README.md

 **Installation**

-In order to install the Versioning Plugin, you should to insert the following dependency in the pom.xml file of your project:
+In order to install the Versioning Plugin, you must insert the following dependency in the pom.xml file of your project:
 ```
 <dependency>
     <groupId>org.entando.entando.plugins</groupId>